PAYMENT OPTIONS EXPLAINED

 Drive approx. 3 hours

-• Today’s route is not particularly demanding, but it’s our first full day of strong African sun and we take it easy as we become accustomed to the heat.
-Sandy tracks lead us to Truitjieskraal, where we can appreciate some of the ancient rock art created by the San indigenous people.
-There are also some great rock formations – whetting our appetite for what is to come.
+Today’s route is not particularly demanding, but it’s our first full day of strong African sun and we take it easy as we become accustomed to the heat.
+Sandy tracks lead us to Truitjieskraal, where the rock formations whet our appetite for what is to come.
+We continue hiking towards the fantastic sandstone Stadsaal (city hall) caves and rock formations, and see ancient rock art created by the San indigenous people.
+Depending on pace and group ability, we may transfer the last section, before heading back to base.
 Night chalets.

-• Another early start takes us west, initially alongside the River Krom, before winding our way through the boulder-strewn landscape.
+Another early start takes us west, initially alongside the River Krom, before winding our way through the boulder-strewn landscape.
 The reddish earth dotted with green shrubby fynbos vegetation, framed by towering golden-orange rocks and escarpments, make for a wild but beautiful landscape.
 Our route takes us to the famed Maltese Cross, an impressive monolith which is one of the most striking rock formations in the area.
-We then head down the Dwarsrivier valley, eventually reaching the Observatory – a perfect place to view the clear night skies – and continue down until we reach the road, where our bus will whisk us off to Cederberg Winery.
-This is a lovely place to relax, and you’ll have the opportunity to taste their very fine wines (optional).
-We then return to Kromrivier.
+We then head down the Dwarsrivier valley, eventually reaching the Observatory – a perfect place to view the clear night skies.
+We continue down until we reach the road, where our vehicles take us the final stretch to Kromrivier.
 Night chalets.

 Trek approx. 18.5km / 6-7 hours